Which has a more negative effect on my credit score, "Account Paid In Full For Less Than the Full Balance" or "Foreclosure?"

 Although it may be less detrimental than a foreclosure, a mortgage loan that shows "account paid in full for less than full balance" or "settled" will likely have a substantially negative impact on your scores because it means that you did not repay the debt in full as agreed.

 A "Short Sale" Will Appear on Your Credit Report As "Settled"

 You may have heard the term "short sale" when discussing selling a home for less than is owed on the mortgage.
-The term "short sale" is used to describe negotiating settlement of the mortgage, which will be shown in your credit report as "settled" or "account paid in full for less than the full balance."
+The term "short sale" is used to describe negotiating settlement of the mortgage, but does not appear in a credit report.
+In your credit report the account will be shown as "settled" or "account paid in full for less than the full balance."

 Thanks for asking.

 The "Ask Experian" team